Dominating Sets in Intersection Graphs of Finite Groups: Intersection graphs of -sets

 Let $G$ be a fixed finite group.
 The following definition is suggested to me by Ergün Yaraneri.
 The \emph{intersection graph} $\Gamma[\Omega]$ of a $G$-set $\Omega$ is the simple graph with vertex set the proper non-trivial stabilizers of points in $\Omega$ and there is an edge between two distinct stabilizers if and only if their intersection is non-trivial.
 We used in this notation ``brackets'' instead of ``parentheses'' to emphasize that the argument is a $G$-set.
 Observe that since $G$ is a finite group, there are at most finitely many intersection graphs $\Gamma[\Omega]$ that can be associated with $G$-sets.
 Notice that both $\Gamma[G/1]$ and $\Gamma[G/G]$ are empty graphs by definition.

-\begin{example} Take $\Omega:=\{1,2,\dots,n\}$ as the vertex set of a regular $n$-gon on plane.
+\begin{example} Take $\Omega:=\{1,2,\dots,n\}$ as the vertex set of a regular $n$-gon on plane with $n$ being an odd number.
 Since the automorphism group of this polygon is isomorphic to the dihedral group $D_{2n}$, considered as a $D_{2n}$-set a stabilizer of a point of $\Omega$ is corresponding to a unique involution of $D_{2n}$.
-Those involutions form a single conjugacy class if $n$ is odd and form two conjugacy classes otherwise.
-In both cases $\Gamma[\Omega]$ consists of $n$ isolated vertices.
+Those involutions form a single conjugacy class and $\Gamma[\Omega]$ consists of $n$ isolated vertices.
 Let $G$ be a finite group and $H$ be a subgroup of $G$.
 As a general fact $\Gamma[G/H]$ consists of $|G:H|$ isolated vertices if and only if $G$ is a Frobenius group with complement $H$. \end{example}

 We denote by $\mathcal{C}(G)$ the set of conjugacy classes of subgroups of $G$.
 By the following Proposition, intersection graphs of groups can be seen as particular cases of intersection graphs of $G$-sets.